Smoke Signals / Rauchzeichen

 Galerie Sturm – Nürnberg, DE

-Like clouds passing through an empty sky or the flickering images on a white cinema screen, Micha Patiniott’s “Smoke Signals” deal with the fleeting, ever-changing nature of form, versus the eternal stillness of the empty canvas.
-According to Patiniott, any meaning found through form is elusive and transitory.
-This ultimately points to its origin and end: the absence or transcendence of meaning itself.
-The human mind, whose function is to fix meanings to objects, may regard this as absurd or slightly terrifying – but can also feel attracted to it, as to a freeing space of open-endedness.
-The paintings in ‘Smoke Signals’ concentrate on these in-between moments.
+Like clouds passing through an empty sky or the flickering images on a white cinema screen, Micha Patiniott’s “Smoke Signals” deal with the ever-changing nature of form, versus the stillness of the empty canvas.
+According to Patiniott, any meaning found through form is bound to be transitory and elusive.
+The human mind may regard this loss of meaning absurd and terrifying – but may also feel attracted to it, as to a freeing space of open-endedness.

 The apparent subject is often the sensory aspect of (the) painting(s).
 Human figures and anthropomorphised objects can be seen to investigate their surroundings and each other, by means of touch and sight.
 The figurative happily swirls towards abstraction and vice-versa.
 Patiniott shows how formal elements – material, composition, shadow, light, shape, and format – induce relationships that either prove or debunk an image’s representational and illusionary meaning.
 Also on a narrative level, the content of the images vibrates between different possibilities, often opposing ones.
 Laced with humour, playfulness and sometimes barely concealed violence, the works declare ‘all that is, can always be different.’